-Ms. Pines has litigated cases spanning a broad range of substantive areas on behalf of major clients in numerous industries, including financial services, life sciences, insurance, managed care, telecommunications, energy, commercial power, professional services, publishing, and manufacturing.
-In addition, Ms. Pines has substantial experience representing clients in cases involving the False Claims Act.
+Ms. Pines has litigated cases spanning a broad range of substantive areas on behalf of major clients in numerous industries, including financial services, private equity, life sciences, insurance, managed care, telecommunications, energy, commercial power, professional services, publishing, and manufacturing.

 Recent notable experience includes: